eric-price-ok/bordful/docs/schema-implementation.md

 - `occupational_category` - Job category (preferably using O*NET-SOC codes)

 #### Schema Formatting Notes
-- For `education_requirements`, text is wrapped in the EducationalOccupationalCredential schema type
+- For `education_requirements`, text is intelligently parsed using a configurable mapping system:
+  - Maps free-text input to standardized schema.org credential categories
+  - Uses a keyword-based detection system for common degree types:
+    - "Bachelor's degree..." → "BachelorDegree"
+    - "Master's degree..." → "MasterDegree"
+    - "PhD..." → "DoctoralDegree"
+    - "Associate degree..." → "AssociateDegree"
+    - "High School..." → "HighSchool"
+    - "Certificate..." → "Certificate"
+  - The mapping is easily extensible through the `EDUCATION_CREDENTIAL_MAP` (see [Configurable Education Credential Mapping](#configurable-education-credential-mapping))
+  - Fully compliant with schema.org standards using the EducationalOccupationalCredential type
-- For `experience_requirements`, text is intelligently parsed to extract months of experience
+- For `experience_requirements`, text is intelligently parsed to extract months of experience:
   - Example: "3+ years experience" is converted to 36 months internally
   - Experience is formatted using the OccupationalExperienceRequirements schema type
-- These schema enhancements ensure compliance with Google's Rich Results Test
+- These schema enhancements ensure compliance with Google's Rich Results Test standards

 ## Technical Implementation